SuxinL/Notes/templates/problem_solving.md

 ## Examination
 [problem overview]: #
-[a problem can be the output or input of a process.
-For output, it can be a bad output.
-For input, it can be a waste of resources]: #
+[a problem can be of services or env of a system]: #

 ### Context